klevu/jsv2-early-adopters/modules/filter-mutliselect/landing/README.md

 method appropriate to your chosen framework.

 >**Note:**
->In order to enable multiselect functionality in filters, [klevu-landing-filter-mutliselect.js](/modules/filter-mutliselect/landing/resources/assets/js/klevu-landing-filter-mutliselect.js) and update `multiselectFiltersOptions` inside.
+>In order to enable multiselect functionality in filters, open [klevu-landing-filter-mutliselect.js](/modules/filter-mutliselect/landing/resources/assets/js/klevu-landing-filter-mutliselect.js) and update `multiselectFiltersOptions` inside.